komodorio/mlops-workshop/README.md

 ```

 Creating dedicated images would decrease the startup overhead.
 Our cluster will need a special Docker image inside.
-In case it's not possible to pull it from registries, you can build it locally and load into Kind cluster:
+In case it's not possible to pull it from registries, you can build
+it locally and load into Kind cluster:

 ```shell
 docker build . -t docker.io/komodorio/mlops-workshop:latest
 kind load docker-image docker.io/komodorio/mlops-workshop:latest
 ```

+Workshop setting: bypass auth, everything in single cluster and same namespace.
 In short, the real production setup is very complex, we simplified it.
 Using PVCs and configmaps for storage - workshop setup.
 All has to go into same namespace because of using PVCs to share the data.
 Real world would use Git, S3, NFS etc.